benjamimgois/goverlay/README.md

 ## Theme compatibility

-Since GOverlay 0.9 the official supported themes are Breeze (plasma) and Adwaita (Gnome).
+Since Goverlay 0.9 the official supported themes are Breeze (plasma) and Adwaita (Gnome).
 If you run into issues with your current one you can force goverlay to run with a specific theme:

 ```bash
 goverlay --style breeze